skirlez/g3man/README.md

 [Void Stranger Endless Void](https://github.com/skirlez/void-stranger-endless-void/): a level builder for Void Stranger

-[Nubby's Forgery](https://github.com/skirlez/nubbys-forgery) and the [example mod](https://github.com/Skirlez/nubbys-forgery-example-mod): an API for Nubby's Number Factory, and a mod that depends on it to add new things to the game
+[Nubby's Forgery](https://github.com/skirlez/nubbys-forgery) and the example mods ([1](https://github.com/Skirlez/nubbys-forgery-example-mod), [2](https://github.com/skirlez/nubbys-forgery-example-mod-2)): an API for Nubby's Number Factory, and two mods that depends on it to add new things to the game

 Have YOU made ANYTHING with g3man?
 I would love to add more to this list!
 Please open an issue regarding your creation, even if it's something really small.